andrenq/java_apps/README.md

 E.g., To search for the word "data" on all files on the /user/app directory and output the results to /tmp/grep.out :
  `java JavaGrepApp .\*data.\* /user/app /tmp/grep.out`
  In the end, the app will display a message with all files that it was not able to read.
- # JDBC app
+ # JDBC
   ### Getting Started
  Working PostgreSql database
  # Twitter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODEzNDQ0MDAsLTQ2NzU2OTk4OSwxOD
-Y3MTQxNzI3LC0xNjk4ODAxMjU3LDIwNDE0NDI5NjVdfQ==
+eyJoaXN0b3J5IjpbLTk0Mjg5MTg4MSwtMjA4MTM0NDQwMCwtND
+Y3NTY5OTg5LDE4NjcxNDE3MjcsLTE2OTg4MDEyNTcsMjA0MTQ0
+Mjk2NV19
 -->